 I have this defining memory of having to go to the bathroom one night, when I was probably around 6-7, and leaving the light and warmth of the living room to head down the hall.
-It was pitch black, and all I can remember is freezing in my place halfway down the corridor as branches rattled against glass, my concentration weirdly fixated on how old the house was, with its burgundy walls, green roof and intricate black and white tiled floor.
+It was pitch black, and all I can remember is freezing in place halfway down the corridor, as branches rattled against glass, my concentration weirdly fixated on how old the house was, with its burgundy walls, green roof and intricate black and white tiled floor.

 Fast forward to 1992 and...oh.